bitcraze/bitcraze-website/src/products/multi-ranger-deck.md

 Measure distances to objects all round
 %}

-The Multi-ranger deck uses 5 laser sensors to measure the distance in the directions front/back/left/right/up.
+The {% poplink multi-ranger-deck%} uses 5 laser sensors to measure the distance in the directions front/back/left/right/up.
 This enables the Crazyflie to detect proximity to objects at up to four meters.

 {% product_highlight